MiguelGuedelha/dotnet-quickstart-templates/templates/CleanArchMinimalApi/README.md

 * Unless a class needs to be visible in other layers, it should always be `internal` (or `private`) by default, instead of `public`
-* Apart from base classes, all others should be `sealed`
+* Apart from classes that are meant to be inherited, all others should be `sealed`